timelygator/TimelyGator/docs/sprint/Sprint1.md

     - Added godoc comments to API routes and controllers

 4. [@siddhant-0707](https://github.com/siddhant-0707) # Backend
+    - Created the Backend Architecture Design
     - Implemented GORM for ORM and database management
     - Created models for events, time tracking, and goals
     - Added API routes for user, time tracking, and goals
+    - Initialize Server using Gorilla Mux

 ## Conclusion